IhabMJR/Carry-on-Carrion/README.md

 Ver 1: Includes the most basic gameplay features, the game is not yet turn-based at this stage.

 Future ideas:
--Will include better turn-based combat.
+- Will include better turn-based combat.
--A better resting system.
+- A better resting system.
--A prerequisite to challenging the boss.
+- A prerequisite to challenging the boss.
--Better visual aspects (Health bars).
+- Better visual aspects (Health bars).
--A map button to pick where to go.
+- A map button to pick where to go.

 ##### Current version: 1